 (b) a difficulty arises, or doubt exists, in relation to the practice and procedure to be followed in the proceeding.

-1.9 Calculation of time
+1.9.
+Calculation of time

 (1) If, for any purpose, these rules —

 (a) prohibit, permit or require an act or thing to be done within, by, or before the end of; or